ncarrier/discus/README.md

 Simple things I'm considering adding to Discus:

- * Adapt the width to the terminal's display.
  * Choose your own column labels.
  * Compact option to squeeze in everything including device name.
  * A Makefile for non-Debian users, or rather, setuptools support.